-There are six comparison operators used in Excel.
-These operators are used to test for numerical equality - such as 7 = 7 - and inequalities - such as 7 < > 3 or 2 < 12.
+There are six comparison operators used in spreadsheet programs such as Excel and Google Spreadsheets.
+These operators are used to test for numerical equality - such as 7 = 7, and inequalities, such as 7 < > 3 or 2 < 12.

 The six operators are:

 Less than or equal to ( < = )

 Greater than or equal to ( > = )